jvendryes/xdebug-docker-example/README.md

 ### PhpStorm 2018
 #### Configure your app server
 ![PhpStorm Servers](docs/img/phpstorm-app-server.png)
-- Notice that I've setup a fake application URL (xdebug-example.tld), set to the port my app runs on (80 in my case, defined in my `docker-compose.yml` file) and that it should expect Xdebug as the debugger
+- I've setup a fake app URL (xdebug-example.tld), set to the port my app runs on (80 in my case, defined in my `docker-compose.yml` file) and that it should expect Xdebug as the debugger
 - Make sure you have a server defined (Languages & Frameworks > PHP > Servers) and that you've mapped the paths between your local files to your remote files

 #### Set your Xdebug configurations